yangavin/.dotfiles/README.md

 # dotfiles

-This repository contains all my configuration dotfiles (stored in the `config` folder)
+This repository contains all my configuration dotfiles (stored in the `root` folder)

 ## Prerequisite